ClickCease

 Problems with Tesla Autopilot

-This is certainly not the first time we’ve seen a driver take a nap while behind the wheel of a Tesla vehicle that is equipped with Autopilot.
-This controversial, semi-autonomous feature has been investigated in connection with several fatal crashes around the world.
-In 2018, a man was arrested in Palo Alto was allegedly being asleep inside a Model S going 70 mph on highway 101.
+This incident is certainly not the first time we’ve seen a driver take a nap while behind the wheel of a Tesla equipped with Autopilot.
+This controversial, semi-autonomous feature has been investigated in connection with several fatal crashes worldwide.
+In 2018, a man was arrested in Palo Alto who was allegedly being asleep inside a Model S going 70 mph on Highway 101.

-That man was detained on suspicion of driving under the influence.
+Authorities detained that man on suspicion of driving under the influence.
 In 2016, Model S driver Joshua Brown was killed in a Florida crash with a big rig after the Autopilot feature failed to distinguish the white side of a large 18-wheel truck from the bright sky.
 The family of an Apple engineer who died in a Model X crash in Silicon Valley is also suing Tesla, alleging that its Autopilot feature was defective and caused the fatal crash.

 Tesla Has a Responsibility

-The car manufacturer has described the Tesla Autopilot feature as an “advanced driver assistance system” that is intended for use by an attentive person who has his or her hands on the wheel and is prepared to take control at any time.
-However, consumer advocates say drivers have been misled into believing that this is a fully autonomous feature they can always rely on.
+The car manufacturer has described the Tesla Autopilot feature as an “advanced driver assistance system” intended for use by an attentive driver who keeps their hands on the wheel and is prepared to take control at any time.
+However, consumer advocates say drivers have been misled into believing this is a fully autonomous feature they can always rely on.

 Source: https://www.newsweek.com/tesla-autopilot-driver-asleep-video-california-los-angeles-freeway-self-driving-cars-1443746